Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Stochastic gradient Markov Chain Monte Carlo

-We recall in this section how to prove that the bias between the invariant measure~$\pi_{\Delta t,n}$ of SGLD~\eqref{SGLD} and~$\pi(\cdot|\vectx)$ is of order $\mathcal{O}((1+\eps(n))\Delta t)$ -- by which we mean that error estimates such as~\eqref{eq:error_invariant_measure_general} hold with~$\Delta t^s$ replaced by~$(1+\eps(n))\Delta t$ on the right hand side.
 Such error estimates were already obtained in~\cite{JMLR:v17:15-494}.
 This analysis is important since we will repeatedly rely on it to quantify the bias on the invariant probability measures of numerical schemes, in particular for Adaptive Langevin dynamics and their extensions, which is why we insist on presenting the overall strategy.

 From a technical viewpoint, the analysis relies on effective dynamics, discussed at the end of Section~\ref{sec:Review_error_analysis}.
 To derive an effective dynamics for the SGLD, we follow the general framework of backward error analysis for SDEs considered in~\cite{Shardlow06,MR2783188,MR2970763,ACVZ12}, which is based on building a perturbation to the generator associated with the original dynamics~\eqref{L_ovd}, constructed so that SGLD evolved over one step is closer to the SDE associated with the modified generator than to the original dynamics.
-The results of~\cite{JMLR:v17:15-494} show that (see also Appendix~\ref{app_1} for a short proof allowing to make precise the dependence of the remainder term on~$n$)
+Recalling the definition~\eqref{eq:write_remainders_rigorously} for the notation we use for remainder terms, the results in~\cite{JMLR:v17:15-494} show that (see also Appendix~\ref{app_1} for a short proof allowing to make precise the dependence of the remainder term on~$n$)

 where $\widehat{P}_{\dt,n}$ is the evolution operator associated with the SGLD scheme~\eqref{SGLD}, and the operators~$\mathcal{A}_{\mathrm{mb}}$ and~$\mathcal{A}_{\mathrm{disc}}$ respectively encode the perturbations arising from mini-batching and time discretization: